livewire/livewire/docs/actions.md

 </div>
 ```

-Keep in mind that a maliscous user can call `delete` directly from a JavaScript console and pass in any paramters they'd like.
+Keep in mind that a malicious user can call `delete` directly from a JavaScript console and pass in any parameters they'd like.
 This means that a user viewing one of their own posts, can delete another users post by passing the un-owned post id to `delete()`.

 To protected against this, we need to authorize that the post about to be deleted is owned by the user: